California Area Historical Society, Inc.

 To bring together those people who are interested in local history.
-To preserve the history of the land and the significance of its settlers.
-To educate the public about the heritage of the area.
+To preserve the heritage of the land and the significance of its settlers.
+To educate the pubic about the heritage of the area.

 Programs and Services

 - To carry out its mission, the Society focuses on preserving collections in two areas: local history and genealogy.
-The collections include information on churches, public schools and the local state university, community groups and fraternal organizations, military conflicts and veterans, businesses and people & residents, both past and present, who have contributed to the community's development over the years.
+The collections include information on churches, public schools and the local state university, community groups and fraternal organizations, military conflicts and veterans, businesses, and people and residents, both past and present, who have contributed to the community's development over the years.

-- To educate the public about the history of the area, the official publication of the Society, The California Crier, is published quarterly and distributed to members in 30 states.
-The publication contains information on settlers and early businessmen of the area as well as news clippings, photographs, and other information culled from our collections.
+- To educate the public about the area, the official publication, The California Crier, is published quarterly and distributed to members in 31 states.
+The publication contains information on settlers and early businessmen as well as news clippings, photographs, and other information pulled from our collections.
 The newsletter also highlights upcoming projects and events.

 Primary Revenue Sources